The Structure of Flavor Mixing and Reconstruction of the Mass Matrix: PMNS in the Hierarchy Limit

 In this case, only the third-generation lepton is massive.
 This scenario was also considered in \cite{Weinberg2020}, in which generation of the first and second generation masses from radiative corrections is attempted.
+We can investigate the flavor structure by eliminating mass hierarchy corrections.

 Obviously, there is a chiral $SO(2)_L^l\times SO(2)_R^l$ symmetry for $l=\nu,e$ in the real subspace of the first and second ones in the Yukawa basis:

 in which ${\bf M}_{diag}^l$ is kept invariant:

 Here, ${\bf R}_i(\theta)$ is a plane rotation around the $i$-th axis.
 For PMNS mixing, this symmetry gives the freedom of inserting two left-handed rotation parameters $\theta_L^\nu$ and $\theta_L^e$ into the flavor mixing structure: